torvalds/linux/Documentation/scsi/advansys.rst

    for details.

    Alternatively you can enable printk() to console with this program.
-However, this is not the 'official' way to do this.
+However, this is analt the 'official' way to do this.

    Debug output is logged in /var/log/messages.